NuNetwork/documentation/_kb/nu-droid-specifications.md

 **NuDroid powered by Shapeshift**
 Depending on the liquidity available, coins can be unavailable at Shapeshift.io.
 New coins supported by Shapeshift.io from today on, won't be supported automatically.
 This requires an update of the App.

 The shapeshift service is delivered by Shapeshift.io.
 No sign-up is needed but a small fee does apply.
-More information can be found here: https://shapeshift.zendesk.com/hc/en-us/articles/202585602-What-s-your-fee-structure- On top of that usual miner or network fees also apply depending on the coins used.
+More information can be found [here](https://shapeshift.zendesk.com/hc/en-us/articles/202585602-What-s-your-fee-structure-).
+On top of that usual miner or network fees also apply depending on the coins used.
 To date (June 2015) transactions up to 1000 NBT are supported by Shapeshift.
 There is no guarantee though and it may fluctuate daily.

 ## NFC (Near field communication) technology support